The history of Huntingtower Castle

 The change of name marked a change of fortunes at Huntingtower as a series of keepers took up residence in the castle.
 It wasn’t until 1663 that James Murray, the 4th Earl of Tullibardine was granted ownership outright.
 On his death, the castle passed to his cousin John, 2nd Earl (later Marquis) of Atholl.

-Huntingtower Castle was transferred to state care in 1912 and slowly restored, perhaps not to its former glory but certainly, for its many visitors, it became a window on another age.
+Huntingtower Castle was transferred to state care in 1912 and slowly restored, perhaps not to its former glory but certainly, for its many visitors, it became a window into another age.